dccc-rg/dccc-rg.github.io/README.md

 # Project 2

-## “We Are Citizens, Not Fans!”: A Case Study of Online Political Discourse During the Early COVID-19 Crisis in China
+## “We Are Citizens, Not Fans!”: A Case Study of Online Activism During the Early COVID-19 Crisis in China

-In February 2020, The Communist Youth League of China (CYLC) launched two virtual idols, Jiangshanjiao and Hongqiman, on Weibo, one of the most widely used social media platforms in China, in an attempt to incorporate fandom culture into political communication.
-Amidst widespread discontent with the management of the COVID-19 outbreak in China, such misuse of fandom culture triggered a backlash among the Chinese netizens.
-Many netizens refuted idolization of political actors by protesting “We are citizens, not fans!”
-This study uses Fairclough’s critical discourse analysis (CDA) to examine the political discourse based on the hashtag #JiangshanjiaoandHongqiman#.
-Rather than adopting the framework of control and resistance prevalent in Chinese Internet research, our study focuses on the netizens’ inconsistent ideas and concepts in their counter-discourse.
-We find that while the netizens’ fervent protest was successful in forcing the removal of the virtual idols, their political discontent was paradoxically accompanied by strong nationalist sentiment.
+In February 2020, The Communist Youth League of China (CYLC) launched two virtual idols, Jiangshanjiao and Hongqiman, on Weibo, one of the most widely used social media platforms in China.
+Amidst widespread discontent with the management of the COVID-19 outbreak in China, such misuse of fandom culture triggered a backlash among the Chinese netizens, who protested “We are citizens, not fans!”
+This study uses Fairclough’s critical discourse analysis to examine the political discourse based on the hashtag #JiangshanjiaoandHongqiman#.
+Our study focuses on the multiplicity of the netizens’ targets and political views in the hashtag activism.
+We find that their political discontent was paradoxically accompanied by strong nationalist sentiment.
 Moreover, their savvy use of fandom language is contradictory to their objection to the use of fandom culture in the political domain.
-This article contributes to the literature on online activism by shedding light on the complexity and ambivalence of online political discourse in the Chinese context.
+This article contributes to the literature on online activism by shedding light on the complexity of online activism in China.

 *Jiangshanjiao and Hongqiman (江山嬌與紅旗漫 in Chinese): two virtual idols launched by the CYLC on Weibo in February, 2020.
 The authority deleted all of the posts related to these two virtual idols five hours after their official launch.